-Anyone in the Pittsburgh area who reads or watches the news knows that Identity Theft has been on the rise in recent years.
+Anyone in the Pittsburgh area who reads or watches the news knows that identity theft has been on the rise in recent years.
 At Clearview, we take the matter very seriously.
 If you think your credit union information has been compromised by cyber-criminals, call us immediately at 1-800-926-0003.
-You should also take the following steps to prevent damage to your finances:
+Read the steps below to help prevent damage to your finances.

 - Equifax: Call 800-349-9960 or visit the Equifax website.

 - Experian: Call 888‑397‑3742 or visit the Experian website.